qcodespp/qcodespp/README.rst

 - and other user-friendliness improvements outlined in the documentation.

-qcodes++ is installed on top of QCoDeS, meaning all features of both packages can be used seamlessly within the same notebook/environment. e.g. you could still use the mainline qcodes dataset and measurement process for some experiments while relying on qcodes++ in other instances.
+qcodes++ is installed alongside/around QCoDeS, meaning all features of both packages can be used seamlessly within the same notebook/environment. e.g. you could still use the mainline qcodes dataset and measurement process for some experiments while relying on qcodes++ in other instances.
+In addition, all top level qcodes functions are available in qcodes++ with the same names, so if you are used to doing 'import qcodes as qc', and then e.g. using qc.Station, you should simply replace the import with 'import qcodespp as qc', and continute to use qc.Station, qc.Parameter, etc. as before.
+For deeper-level functions (most importantly instrument drivers), you can simply continue to use e.g. qcodes.instrument_drivers.tektronix.Keithley2400, or migrate to the qcodes++ version if one is available, and you prefer to.
 TL;DR, you lose nothing by installing qcodes++ ontop of qcodes.

-QCoDeS and qcodes++ are compatible with Python 3.5+.
+QCoDeS and qcodes++ are compatible with Python 3.9+.
 They are primarily intended for use from Jupyter notebooks and Jupyter lab, but can also be used from Spyder, traditional terminal-based shells and in stand-alone scripts.